 All organizations face the challenge of selecting, evaluating and purchasing the right software solutions.
-Shelf ware, lack of adoption, poor business case resolution, lack of functionality or integration have a great impact on companies' efficiency and bottom line.
+Lack of adoption, poor business case resolution, lack of functionality or integration have a great impact on companies' efficiency and bottom line.
 Keeping track of the software selection process and its efficiency becomes a real challenge when considering the many business and application needs across different departments.

-Improve your ability to identify and analyze the different challenges and components of the Enterprise software selection process.
-Participants in this course will have the ability to provide the right recommendations for their company’s software solutions and efficiently solve the challenges of Enterprise Software purchasing projects.
+In times where software technology and its management are changing very rapidly, this class improves your ability to identify and analyze the different challenges and components of the software selection process.
+Participants in this course will have the ability to provide the right recommendations for their company’s software solutions and efficiently solve the challenges of Software purchasing projects.
 Students will apply their new skills by working on a software selection project throughout the class.

-This class is recommended for anyone that is or will be involved in the software selection projects including end users, IT and Business Unit stakeholders, managers and upper management executives, project managers and procurement professionals.
+This course is recommended for anyone that is or will be involved in software selection projects including Software users, IT and Business Unit stakeholders, managers and upper management executives, project managers and procurement professionals.
+Any software user impacted by a software selection should be part of the process.

 - Business cases gathering